Protect yourself and your loved ones by getting vaccinated as soon as possible.

 “[My] organs were failing,” he said.
 “If it wasn’t for the great doctors here at Kaiser Permanente, I might not be here today.”

-Green’s story is a cautionary tale as the United States heads into its 2020–21 flu season with the coronavirus pandemic still in full swing.
+Green’s story is a cautionary tale in this flu season with the coronavirus pandemic still in full swing.

 “The flu is serious.
 Each year, tens of thousands of people in the United States die from the flu, and many more are hospitalized,” said Paul Thottingal, MD, Kaiser Permanente’s national infectious disease leader.